 Current Board Members

 President, Beverly, Massachusetts

-Bob McIntosh is a retired National Park Service Associate Regional Director and recipient of the Distinguished Service Award, U.S. Department of the Interior.
-Bob’s first visit to the Allagash was in the early 1950’s and decades latter he served as a charter member of the Allagash Wilderness Waterway Advisory Council.
+Bob McIntosh is a retired National Park Service senior executive and recipient of the U.S. Department of the Interior’s Distinguished Service Award.
+Since retirement Bob has focused his volunteer efforts on the Allagash and as a board member of the Mongol Ecology Center.
+MEC is a Mongolian NGO providing assistance to protected areas in Mongolia and the Lake Baikal region of Siberia; and fostering the development of a Mongolian youth sustainability corps.
+Bob’s first visit to the Allagash was in the early 1950’s and decades later he served as a charter member of the Allagash Wilderness Waterway Advisory Council.

 Treasurer, Fort Kent, Maine

-Peter Sirois is the Chief Executive Officer at Northern Maine Medical Center.
+Peter Sirois is the President and CEO at Northern Maine Medical Center.
 He began his career with NMMC in 1981.
-Throughout his professional career, Peter has worked as Associate Administrator at NMMC, Administrator of the Maine Veterans Home in Scarborough, Maine; Administrator of Borderview Manor in Van Buren; Controller for NMMC; and Credit Manager for Romeo Roy, Inc. in Upper Frenchville.
+Throughout his professional career, Peter has worked as Associate Administrator at NMMC, Administrator of the Maine Veterans Home in Scarborough, Maine; Administrator of Borderview Manor in Van Buren; Controller for NMMC; and COO of NMMC.
 Peter is a trained paramedic, registered Maine Guide and a Maine Notary Public.
 He has been a licensed Maine Nursing Home Administrator since 1990.

 Secretary, Oakland, Maine

 Paul Johnson worked as a fishery biologist in Maine’s Moosehead Lake Region for 35 years.
 His responsibilities included managing fisheries in the headwaters of the Allagash Wilderness Waterway.
 Throughout his career he strived to conserve Maine’s forested lands and their associated natural resources.
 In retirement Paul remains dedicated to maintaining these lands, their resources, and their traditional uses.